cozy/cozy-doctypes/docs/io.cozy.timeseries.md

 ## `io.cozy.timeseries.geojson`

 These time series follow the [GeoJSON](https://geojson.org/) format.
+See [here](https://github.com/cozy/coachCO2#timeseries-models-and-nomenclature) for a complete example of this doctype.

 ###  Example